-If you are impatient, give yourself extra time for your driving trip.
+If you are impatient, allow extra time for your driving trip.
 Leave a few minutes early.
-If you have plenty of time, you will not tend to speed or do other things that can get you a traffic ticket or cause a crash.
+If you have plenty of time, you will not tend to speed or do other things that can result in a traffic ticket or cause a crash.
 Don't be impatient about waiting for a train to cross in front of you.
 Driving around lowered gates or trying to beat the train can be fatal.